TL;DR: How to A/B Test Landing Pages

 How to A/B Split Test Landing Pages in WordPress

-In this guide, we’ll show you how to A/B test SeedProd landing pages using VWO.
+In this guide, I’ll show you how to A/B test SeedProd landing pages using VWO.

-VWO also works on top of SeedProd’s page builder and templates.
+VWO also works on top of SeedProd’s visual builder and templates.

 Here’s a step-by-step guide showing you how to A/B split test a landing page made with SeedProd using VWO.